CuiMoo/CuiMoo/README.md

 - 👋 Hi, I’m @CuiMoo
 - 👀 I’m interested in Pygame
-- 🌱 I’m currently learning basic Python,tkinter,MicroPython
+- 🌱 I’m currently learning tkinter,MicroPython ,Raspberry-PI
 - 💞️ I’m looking to collaborate on Internet of thing for argriculture.
 - 📫 How to reach me IG: @cuimoo